GautierAppert/gautierappert.github.io/index.md

 ## Bio

-* I am a full time Temporary Teaching and Research Assistants in Statistics at Paris-Saclay University.
-I am also a French PhD Candidate in Statistics at CREST-ENSAE, under the direction of Dr. Olivier Catoni (CNRS Research Director).
+* I am a French PhD Candidate in Statistics at CREST-ENSAE, under the direction of Dr. Olivier Catoni (CNRS Research Director).
 As a member of the Laboratory of Statistics, I am mainly working on various type of k-means and PAC-Bayesian theory with application to images.